TACC-Cloud/agave-docs/docs/agave/guides/systems/systems-storage.rst

            <tr>
                <td>proxy</td>
                <td>JSON Object</td>
-               <td>The proxy server through with Tapis (Tapis (Agave)) will tunnel when submitting jobs.
+               <td>The proxy server through with Tapis (Agave) will tunnel when submitting jobs.
 Currently proxy servers will use the same authentication mechanism as the target server.</td>
            </tr>
            <tr>
                <td>resource</td>